Reimagining Downtown Toledo

 For 115 years, the corner of Madison and Huron in downtown Toledo has been the home of the Spitzer and Nicholas buildings.
 With the Nasby building and the downtown headquarters of Huntington Bank to the south, this remains the only corner where all four original buildings still stand.

-These two buildings, which comprise over 500,000 square feet of total space, were among the first major skyscrapers to be built in this country.
+These two buildings, which comprise over 500,000 square feet of total space, were among the first prominent skyscrapers to be built in this country.
 For decades, they were an epicenter of the local business community, especially the hundreds of local attorneys and law offices that once made the Spitzer building their home.

 However, during a period of changes for downtown Toledo that were made worse by the Great Recession, the Spitzer and Nicholas buildings were sold to an out-of-state owner who promised grand things for these classic structures.
 Sadly, after more than a decade of false starts, unpaid debts, and prosecution for nuisance conditions, no plans had materialized.